 The terms of a prenuptial agreement most likely cannot be changed if a couple is separated or in the process of getting divorced.
 Changes can only be made before a wedding or during the marriage.

 Postnuptial agreements are another option for legally outlining property division in anticipation of a potential divorce.
 Postnuptial agreements are essentially the same as prenuptial agreements but are signed after a couple is already married.
 A couple may choose to sign a postnuptial agreement if they did not sign a prenuptial agreement before marriage and decide they would like to define asset ownership later on.

 Although traditional postnuptial agreements are a good option for defining property ownership in the absence of a prenuptial agreement, they cannot be used to change an existing agreement.
 Postnuptial agreements generally define the division of property gained after a couple is married, so the contracts are focused on different assets than prenuptial agreements.

-Louis P. Winner is a full-service family law firm.
+Winner Law Group, LLC is a full-service family law firm.
 Contact us for assistance with all of your legal needs related to marriage, divorce, custody, and more.Send us a message or call (502) 812-1889 to schedule a consultation with our legal team.